ThugsFinance/cloiinkcoin.com/src/content/whitepaper/index.md

 stocks, individual tokens representing smart property, secure unforgeable coupons, and even token systems with no ties to conventional value at all, used as point systems for incentivization.
-Token systems are surprisingly easy to implement in Ethereum.
+Token systems are surprisingly easy to implement in Cloiinkcoin.
 The key point to understand is that a currency, or token system, fundamentally is a database with one operation: subtract X units from A and give X units to B, with the provision that (1) A had at least X units before the